-As an example, a file containing 879 completes is divided into 9 groups (1:97.6666666667).
+As an example, a file containing 879 completes is divided into 9 groups (1:97.666666667).
 The 879 cases are divided into six groups of 98 cases, with every third group containing 97 cases.
 Each day when two random numbers are drawn, they are matched to the next two groups needing winners.
 If the two random numbers drawn were 3 and 87, the third case in the next group and the eighty-seventh case in the group after that are the winning cases.

-Each business day during a public meeting, two random numbers were generated to determine winners.
+Each business day during a public meeting (two or more members of the team who are physically in the same room in the work environment), two random numbers were generated to determine winners.
 Two \$50 gift codes were awarded each day to selected winners.

 Given that Amazon was the preferred selection in 2012 and 2013, the other payment methods were dropped.
 The token of appreciation for the student panel increased to \$100.
-The increased amount only allowed one random number to be generated the days winning panelists were
+The increased